yonasBSD/doctave/crates/doctave-lib/docs/features/look-and-feel.md

    [here](/features/assets))
 2. Specify the path to your logo in `doctave.yaml`

-For exampe, with the following assets:
+For example, with the following assets:

 ```
 $ ls docs/_include/assets